Qarik-Group/concourse-tutorial/docs/basics/triggers.md

-# Triggering jobs with resources
+# Triggering Jobs with Resources

 The primary way that Concourse jobs will be triggered to run will be by resources changing.
 A `git` repo has a new commit?
 Run a job to test it.
 A GitHub project cuts a new release?
 Run a job to pull down its attached files and do something with them.